gcantieni/bindarrr/md-converter/bindarrr.md

 He’ll take no wrong when he lieth along
 ’Neath Oak and Ash and Thorn\!

-# Oh, do not tell the Priest our plight, Or he would call it a sin, But we’ve been out in the woods all night, A-conjuring Summer in\!
-We bring you good news by word of mouth Good news for cattle and corn Sure as the Sun come up from the South, With Oak and Ash and Thorn\! {#oh,-do-not-tell-the-priest-our-plight,-or-he-would-call-it-a-sin,-but-we’ve-been-out-in-the-woods-all-night,-a-conjuring-summer-in!-we-bring-you-good-news-by-word-of-mouth-good-news-for-cattle-and-corn-sure-as-the-sun-come-up-from-the-south,-with-oak-and-ash-and-thorn!}
+Oh, do not tell the Priest our plight, Or he would call it a sin, But we’ve been out in the woods all night, A-conjuring Summer in\!
+We bring you good news by word of mouth Good news for cattle and corn Sure as the Sun come up from the South, With Oak and Ash and Thorn\!

 #